bolony21/bolony21/README.md

-Joe O - Developing and Learning Computer Science.
+- Developing and Learning bout computers.
 - Dont know much yet but github is my playground